egoist/tooling/README.md

 ### Webpack

-Webpack 2 is the bundler **tooling** used under the hood.
+Webpack is the bundler **tooling** used under the hood.
+We will switch to Webpack 2 as soon as it's stable.

 ### Babel

-**tooling** transforms all js file by using Babel with `es2015-webpack` and `stage-1`, which means all ES6/7 and stage-1 features are supported.
+JS files are transformed by Babel with preset `es2015` and `stage-1`, which means all ES6/7 and stage-1 features are supported.

 ### HTML